 Students may bring cellphones to school.
-However, phones must be turned totally off (not on silent or vibrate) and kept in bags during the school day.
-Middle School students MAY use their phones during their designated lunch time, but phones must be turned off and put back in their bags before returning to their classroom.
+However, phones, smart watches, AND air pods, earbuds, headphones (listening device) must be turned totally off (not on silent or vibrate) and kept in bags during the school day.
+WE STRONGLY SUGGEST SMART WATCHES BE LEFT AT HOME AND NOT LEFT OFF IN BAGS.
+Middle School students MAY use their phones and listening device during their designated lunch time, but phones, smart watches, and listening device must be turned off and put back in their bags before returning to their classroom.
 Students is grades 5th and below MAY NOT bring their phones to the cafeteria and must be kept off and in bags during the school day.
+If students MUST have an electronic device with them throughout the school day, please provide the office with a letter from a doctor stating that it is a medical necessity.

-Cell phone usage is a privilege.
-Students who violate the rules will have to turn in their phone to the principal's office.
-They may retrieve their phone at the end of the day.
-Repeated violation will result in loss of cell phone privileges.
+Cell phone and listening device usage is a privilege.
+Students who violate the rules will have to turn in their phone/smart watch/listening device into the principal's office.
+They may retrieve their phone/smart watch/listening device at the end of the day.
+Repeated violation will result in loss of cell phone/smart watch/listening device privileges.

-- "Kept out of sight during the school day" means a cell phone must stay in a student's bag, not on their person or in their pockets. - "Loss of cell phone privileges" means that students will no longer be allowed to bring their cell phone to school.
+- "Kept out of sight during the school day" means a cell phone/smart watch/listening device must stay in a student's bag, not on their person or in their pockets. - "Loss of cell phone privileges" means that students will no longer be allowed to bring their cell phone/smart watch/listening device to school.

-Consequences for a violation of cell phone usage policy:
+Consequences for a violation of cell phone/listening device usage policy:

-- 1st violation: Student turns phone in at the office and fills out a cell phone violation log sheet.
-Student may pick up phone at the end of the day. - 2nd violation: Student turns cell phone in at the office, fills out a cell phone violation log sheet, and parent must pick phone up from office at the end of the day. - 3rd violation: Student turns cell phone in at the office, fills out a cell phone violation log sheet, and student meets with principal to call parent.
+• 1st violation: Student turns phone/smart watch/listening device in at the office and fills out a cell phone violation log sheet.
+Student may pick up phone at the end of the day.

+- 2nd violation: Student turns cell phone/smart watch/listening device in at the office, fills out a cell phone violation log sheet, and parent must pick phone up from office at the end of the day. - 3rd violation: Student turns cell phone//smart watch/listening device in at the office, fills out a cell phone violation log sheet, and student meets with principal to call parent.
 Parent is notified that the student may no longer bring cell phone to school and parent must pick up cell phone from the office.

-Woodall Public Schools is not responsible for lost, damaged, or stolen phones.
+Woodall Public Schools is not responsible for lost, damaged, or stolen phones, smart watches, or listening devices.